anikethjr/anikethjr.github.io/index.md

 # [](#previousprojects)Previous Projects

-*   Recently, I built a framework which implements L-Systems using OpenGL.
-The code can be found at [https://github.com/anikethjr/LSystems](https://github.com/anikethjr/LSystems).

-*   To experiment with 3D modelling using OpenGL and Blender, I built a children's playground using them.
-The code for this project is at [https://github.com/anikethjr/Playground-OpenGL](https://github.com/anikethjr/Playground-OpenGL).

 *   I built a C++ based framework to build artificial neural networks.
 It can be found at [https://github.com/anikethjr/NeuralNets](https://github.com/anikethjr/NeuralNets).

 *   An FP Tree implementation which I coded using C++ can be found at [https://github.com/anikethjr/FPTree](https://github.com/anikethjr/FPTree).